 I would highly recommend staying in the El Poblado area for first-time visitors as it is full of great restaurants and shops and easy to get around.
-It is also very tourist-friendly and just makes life a bit easier so you can enjoy Medellin.
+The area is also very tourist-friendly and just makes life a bit easier so you can enjoy Medellin.

-For a quieter option in the centre of town check out The Sites Hotel Medellin
+For a quieter hotel in Medellin that is in the centre of town check out The Sites Hotel Medellin

-And Hotel Loyds Medellin is another good option in El Poblado.
+And Hotel Loyds Medellin is another good El Poblado hotel option.

 How to Get To Medellin:

 Medellin has an international airport – however, there are not a load of international flights in and out!
 Iberia flies direct from Madrid but generally, you will go via Bogota.

 I flew to Colombia with Iberia – read my Iberia Business Class Review.
 You can also read my Air France a380 Business Class Review and my American Airlines Premium Economy 777 Review – they both fly to Colombia.